sitemap

 2. Targets and Results

-To clearly visualize progress toward achieving our targets, we have set the number of occupational and facility accidents as a result of our safety activities as a key performance indicator (KPI) of the material issue of “safety and health” within the Group.
-We have also globally standardized the evaluation criteria and have begun monitoring.
+We have set the number of occupational and facility accidents as a result of our safety activities as a key performance indicator (KPI) of the material issue of “health and safety” within the Group.
+We have also globally standardized the evaluation criteria and conduct monitoring.

 Target Result Judgment Target

-Number of occupational accidents*1 JSR Group 0 4 Not achieved 2 or less
+Number of occupational accidents*1 JSR Group 2 or fewer 4 Not achieved 2 or fewer

 Number of facility accidents*2 JSR Group 0 0 Achieved 0